Jaywang926/8-puzzle-solver/README.md

+Solves the 8-puzzle game using
+- Depth first search (DFS)
+- Breadth first search (BFS
+- Uniform cost search (UCS)
-Solves the 8-puzzle game with DFS, BFS, UCS, and A* (with Manhattan and Euclidean distance heuristics).
+- A* search using Manhattan and Euclidean distance heuristics